Defence Secretary (India): Emolument, accommodation and perquisites

-The Defence Secretary is eligible for a diplomatic passport.
-The official earmarked residence of the Defence Secretary is 7, New Moti Bagh, New Delhi, a Type-VIII bungalow.
+The defence secretary is eligible for a diplomatic passport.
+The official earmarked residence of the defence secretary is 7, New Moti Bagh, New Delhi, a Type-VIII bungalow.

-The salary and emolument in this rank is equivalent to chief secretaries of state governments and to Vice Chief of the Army Staff/commanders and officers in the rank of Lieutenant General and its equivalents in the Indian Armed Forces.
+The salary and emolument in this rank is equivalent to chief secretaries of state governments and to Vice Chief of the Army Staff/GOC-in-C and its equivalents in the Indian Armed Forces.